2015 "Who was Nellie Payne?" Exhibition story.

 The story behind the exhibition.

-In early 2014 Jack Starr-Thomas proposed, to his fellow members of the Westbury & Districts Historical Society, that a research and exhibition project for ‘Nellie’ Payne should be assembled for the following year.
+In early 2014 Jack Starr-Thomas proposed, to his fellow members of the Westbury & Districts Historical Society, that a research and exhibition project for ‘Nellie’ Payne’ should be assembled for the following year (2015 – 150 year anniversary of her birth).
 A small group came together consisting of supporters who had a passion for the arts and history as well as the necessary skills needed to bring together this unique venture.

 The aim was twofold.